danilop/high-dim-orthogonal-vectors-analysis/SPEC.md

 ### 4.1 Phase 1 Display Format
 The system shall display:
 - The number of random vectors used for each dimension size
-- A header row with column labels
+- A header row with column labels including orthogonal tolerance for estimates
 - One row per dimension containing:
   - Dimension size (5 characters, right-aligned)
   - Minimum angle (5 characters)